eth-cscs/abcpy/doc/source/getting_started.rst

 As pointed out earlier, it is possible to define complex perturbation kernels, perturbing different random variables in different ways.
-Let us take the same example as in the `Hierarchical Model`_ and assume that we want to perturb the schools location as well as the scholarship score, using a multivariate normal kernel.
+Let us take the same example as in the `Hierarchical Model`_ and assume that we want to perturb the schools budget, grade score and scholarship score without additional effect, using a multivariate normal kernel.
 However, the remaining parameters we would like to perturb using a multivariate Student's-T kernel.
 This can be implemented as follows:

 .. literalinclude:: ../../examples/extensions/perturbationkernels/pmcabc_perturbation_kernels.py
     :language: python
-    :lines: 44-46
+    :lines: 46-48
     :dedent: 4

 We have now defined how each set of parameters is perturbed on its own.
 The sampler object, however, needs to be